This factsheet is about Heartburn & Acid Reflux

 Pregnancy: Many women can develop heartburn during the later stages of pregnancy as the growing baby pushes upwards on the stomach.
 The symptoms will often go once the baby is born but can continue afterwards.

 Hiatus Hernia: A hiatus hernia is when part of the stomach slides upwards into the chest by pushing itself through a hole (called the hiatus) in the diaphragm muscle (sliding hiatus hernia).
 The hernia itself rarely causes any symptoms but it does seem to make reflux more likely.
-Between 15%-25% of people suffer from a hiatus hernia with it being more common in the male population.
 For those people who have a large hiatus hernia, surgery may be required.

 However, many people can suffer from heartburn when there is no apparent lifestyle or other factor.
 It is also quite common for people to develop symptoms because of reflux when there are no signs of oesophagitis.
 Doctors believe that in such cases the lining of the oesophagus is unusually sensitive to reflux of acid.